gamobink/DPlayer/docs/README.md

  + `dp.danmaku.draw({text, color, type})`

-    Draw a new danmaku in real time, this custom danmaku will not be saved to back-end
+    Draw a new danmaku to player in real time

  + `dp.danmaku.clear()`